gabefair/Family-Security-Review/README.md

 - [ ] Check https://haveibeenpwned.com/
 - [ ] Review your choice of mesh network apps, to make sure they still can be trusted.
 A mesh network chat app can continue to work after your government has disabled internet.

+### Practices
+- [ ] Keep a list of all the apps/software/sites you and your family uses or has accounts with
+- [ ] In this list, flag which are closed-source
+- [ ] In this list, flag which are developed in countries you do not trust
+- [ ] Make it a happen to check the settings or preferences of any app you install or use
+- [ ] After creating an account on a service or website check the settings.
+Look for privacy or security settings

 We need to talk about security and privacy in order to share tips and tricks and discuss how effective they are.
 I hope this list helps.
 Please open an issue ticket with updates or suggestions.